-If you’re like the great majority of Clevelanders who don’t live in poverty, you probably never ride public transportation, so probably never have a reason to visit the RTA’s website.
+If you’re lucky enough to be a Clevelander who doesn’t live in poverty, you probably never ride public transportation, so you probably never have a reason to visit the RTA’s website.
 But if you did visit the RTA’s website, you’d see that its homepage features six prominent links at center, five of which you might expect to find at the website of any major transit provider: 1) Timetables, maps and schedules; 2) important information like re-routes and other travel alerts; 3) a portal for purchasing fare cards and paying fines; 4) basic info on “how-to-ride” RTA, and 5) a Google trip planning function.

 So if you were worried that Gilbert and Rock Gaming/Caesars weren’t doing well enough to get the word out to the folks who are most susceptible to gambling problems, you can rest easier knowing how much progress has been made toward normalizing casino gaming and ensuring that the primary means of transportation for these folks works as much like a funnel to the Horseshoe as possible.

-But if you were worried that Biff got a hold of Doc Brown’s time machine and took the Sports Almanac back to 1955, we don’t really know what to tell you.
+But if you were worried that Biff got a hold of Doc Brown’s time machine and took the Sports Almanac back to 1955, I don’t really know what to tell you.

 Maybe the Horseshoe didn’t pay directly for this placement (doubtful), but there’s no way there’s not a quid pro quo here.
 Could it be argued that this really isn’t an advertisement?
-God, maybe.
-But no enterprise but a predatory one would even try to split hairs like this to avoid including a reference to the problem gambling hotline number.
+Maybe?
+But no non-predatory enterprise would ever try to split hairs like this to avoid including a reference to the problem gambling hotline number.

 Which is what the most expensive election campaign in Ohio history gets you.
 Cleveland’s favorite sports owner.
 If only Gilbert owned all the teams.
 Go Cavs, and go go go to the Horseshoe Casino.